Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

-To obtain a diverse mini-batch in \cref{alg:framework}, exact sampling\footnote{There are several approximate and MCMC sample procedures that can speed up the sampling procedure for a large set of items.} from a $k$-DPP is performed using the Gram-Schmidt sampler implemented in DPPy \cite{GPBV19}.
-For this, a kernel matrix $L$ needs to be constructed at each training step.
-We do this in two different ways, creating four different variants, which incorporate different levels of information in the sampling.

-The first kernel matrix is constructed by the Tanimoto similarity between the corresponding 2048-bit Morgan fingerprints (with radius 2 using RDKit \cite{landrum2006rdkit}) of the generated SMILES.
-We denote this matrix as $L_T$.
-To incorporate more scaffold-based information, we also create a kernel matrix by computing the Dice coefficients \cite{dice1945measures,sorensen1948method} between the scaffolds' atom pair fingerprints \cite{carhart1985atom}.
-We denote this matrix as $L_D$.
+All of the investigated methods for mini-batch diversification (i.e., DPP, the MaxMin algorithm and $k$-medoids clustering) rely on a kernel matrix $L$ to encode the similarity between different molecules.
+We construct this kernel matrix based on two other kernel matrices $L_T$ and $L_D$, which we denote as ``base'' kernel matrices.
+The first base kernel matrix $L_T$ is constructed by the Tanimoto similarity between the corresponding 2048-bit Morgan fingerprints (with radius 2 using RDKit \cite{landrum2006rdkit}) of the generated SMILES.
+To incorporate more scaffold-based information, we construct the base kernel matrix $L_D$ by computing the Dice coefficients \cite{dice1945measures,sorensen1948method} between the scaffolds' atom pair fingerprints \cite{carhart1985atom}.
+Given these base kernels, we aggregate these base kernel matrices to define the kernel matrix $L$, which is used for selecting $k$ molecules, by $L = L_T + L_D$.
+In \cref{app:kernel_matrix_dpp,app:kernel_matrix_max_cov}, we provide a study on different combinations of the base matrices to define $L$ and argue that the kernel matrix defined here provides the best balance between the different diversity metrics.

-We investigate four ways to combine $L_T$ and $L_D$ to create the $L$ matrix used to sample from the $k$-DPP.
-The different variants are displayed in \cref{tab:L_matrix}.
-We obtain the first variant by only using $L_T$, which we denote by simply DPP-T. The second variant is obtained by element-wise summation of $L_T$ and $L_D$, which we denote by DPP-A. Note that taking an element-wise arithmetic mean instead, i.e., multiplying a constant term $1/2$ with all items in $L$, does not change the probabilities and, therefore, would make no difference in practice.
-The third variant is obtained by the element-wise product of the two matrices, which we denote by DPP-P. The last variant is obtained only using $L_D$ and is denoted by DPP-D.